Connect with others who understand.

 Written by Emily Wagner, M.S.

-“So about a week ago, I went to the restroom and realized my urine smelled like cat urine,” one member said.
+“So about a week ago, I went to the restroom and realized my urine smelled like cat urine,” one member of MyLupusTeam said.
 “This has never happened before.
 I thought maybe I was a bit dehydrated.
 Can anyone shed some light?”

 Lupus and Your Kidneys